olaure01/quantifiers/README.md

 * `*_ar.v`: terms with arity checks
 * `*_vec.v`: terms with vector arguments to control arities

-With **cut-elimination/normalization** proofs as main results.

-The presentation is shown to be equivalent with Hilbert system as far as provability is concerned.

 Current examples are developed in Coq, but formalization does not depend on the surrounding meta-theory and should be adaptable to (any?) proof assistant.